Three Types of Machine Learning

 The dataset is labeled.
 Therefore, we know the correct answers.
 One way to remember Supervised Learning is by comparing it to the teacher supervising the learning process.

 The teacher (supervisor) knows the answers, whereas the student (the algorithm) is still going through the learning process (the labeled data).
-If the student (algorithm) gets something wrong, the teacher will guide the student to re-correct the outputs produced.
-The learning process does not stop till the student (the algorithm) achieves a specific level of accurate performance.
+If the student (algorithm) gets something wrong, the teacher will guide the student to correct the outputs produced.
+The learning process does not stop until the student (algorithm) achieves a specific level of accurate performance.

 The image below shows input data with different variables and data points.
 The supervisor (teacher) has the training data set and knows the desired outputs.
 The algorithms, i.e., the student learns and processes the input data and produces the correct outputs with the help of the supervisor, i.e., the teacher.